Learn to change the spark plugs on a Mazda with a four-cylinder engine.

 - Disconnect the negative battery terminal.
 The negative terminal is difficult to reach due to the small space between the battery and the firewall.

 - Remove the engine cover.
 Check for bolts on top of the engine cover.
-If no bolts are present, grab the engine cover with both hands and lift it.
+If no bolts are present, lift the engine cover with both hands.
 In this Mazda, there are no screws to secure the cover.
 Only tabs underneath the engine cover.

 - Unplug the electrical connector from the ignition coil.
 Press on the trim tab, then pull.
 Do this for all four coils.